lioz123/Save-Ace---Game/README.md

 ## Summary
 This is the first project I have build outside of school bounderies.
-Althrough this project is 5 years old its demonstrates creativity of tools that I have developed and Proplem solving skills of bugs.
+Althrough this project is 5 years old its demonstrates creativity of tools that I have developed and problem solving skills of bugs.

 ## About